-planted and not irrigated, will root in from four to six weeks, promptly, surely and without fail, if properly treated.
+This Shows the Remarkable Productivity of the Burbank Spineless Cactus-Beginning the Second Season fail, if properly treated.
 Unlike all other plants, it is best that the cuttings should be wilted a little, though in hot weather they will grow without wilting.
-They can be wilted in any ordinary warm climate if placed flat on the ground where the sun does not strike them from 11 to 2, or any little shade which protects them from the burning, fiery heat of the midday sun.
+They can be wilted in any ordinary warm climate if placed flat on the ground here the sun does not strike them from 11 to 2, or any little shade which protects them from the burning, fiery heat of the midday sun.
 When the parts that have been cut in removing from the old plant have become dry and seared over, they may be planted at once, one-third under the ground and two-thirds above, either straight up or slanting at any angle.
 This is absolutely all that is necessary in planting cactus.
 If the cuttings happen to be a little bruised in shipping, the bruised places should be cut away and during the summer time will heal over at once.
 In the winter time such bruised places will promptly decay.